nforgeio/neonKUBE/Lib/Neon.Kube.Setup/Resources/Helm/README.md

 # Helm Charts Embedded Resources

-This folder holds the Helm Charts required to deploy NEONKUBE clusters.
+This folder holds the Helm Charts required to deploy NeonKUBE clusters.
 These files **must all** be configured to be **embedded resources**.
 This is checked before the assembly is compiled.

 ## Helm files without extensions